 One of the most publicized instances of a wrongful conviction involve the Central Park Five.
 In 2014, the City of New York awarded five men $41 million for wrongfully imprisoning them in the beating and rape of a female jogger in Central Park.
 The suit explicitly said that authorities did nothing wrong in the investigation.
 However, Mayor Bill DeBlasio cited settling the wrongful conviction as a moral obligation.
 “This settlement is an act of justice for those five men that is long overdue."
 The case involved five black and Latino teenagers from Harlem and a white victim in 1989.
 It is still cited often to highlight issues of racial profiling and coercive interrogation tactics.
 In 2002, a serial rapist confessed to the crime while behind bars.

-[Photo: Pexels, YouTube, Cook County Sheriff's Office, Northwestern School of Law, Getty Images]
+[Photo: Cook County Sheriff's Office, Getty Images]

 Crime Time is your destination for true crime stories from around the world, breaking crime news, and information about Oxygen's original true crime shows and documentaries.
 Sign up for Oxygen Insider for all the best true crime content.